VicariusInc/vRx-Public-Resources/vicarius-Reports-Dashboard/README.md

    *Note: If you receive an error, run the command again after a few minutes.*

-By following these detailed steps, you should be able to successfully update both the app containers and the optional web dashboard for your vRx reports dashboard.
+By following these steps, you will successfully update both the app containers and the optional web dashboad of vAnalyzer.